Gums, Thickeners, and Emulsifiers in Food: Are They Really Bad?

 What is xanthan gum?

-Xanthan gum comes from the Xanthomonas campestris, a bacterium grown in a sweetened liquid medium (the sugar derived from wheat, corn, soy, and/or dairy).
-This bacterium ferments the sugar into xanthan gum, which is precipitated out using isopropyl alcohol, and later ground into a powder.
+Xanthan gum comes from the Xanthomonas campestris, a bacteria grown in sugar from wheat, corn, soy, and/or dairy.
+This bacteria ferments the sugar into xanthan gum, which is extracted using isopropyl alcohol, and later ground into a powder.
 1

 What does xanthan gum do to me?